zhaohaoran/ActigraphLinkSDK/ReadMe.md

 * [AGDeviceLibrary](AGDeviceLibrary.md)
 * [AGDeviceLibraryListener](AGDeviceLibraryListener.md)

-The library uses JSON messaging format to further decouple the data layer dependencies from your particular use case.
+The library uses JSON message formatting to further decouple the data layer dependencies from your particular use case.

 ###### IMU Configuration
 ```